aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/pivotfield/_index.md

 ### showSubtotalAtTop {#showSubtotalAtTop--}

-when ShowInOutlineForm is true, then display subtotals at the top of the list of items instead of at the bottom
+Indicates whether to display subtotals at the top or bottom of items when ShowInOutlineForm is true, then

 ```javascript
 showSubtotalAtTop : boolean;